Scaling regimes for wormlike chains confined to cylindrical surfaces under tension: Results

 with the first term the leading order in the confinement, the second to leading order in $l_f$, the third term the lowest order coupling between the competing length scales $l_d$ and $l_f$, and the fourth term the 1-dimensional MF free energy.
 In the absence of force, this expression for the free energy at a large eternal tension scales as $L/l_d$, agreeing with the known result for a strongly confined WLC \cite{odijk}.
 The coefficient of the leading term in Eq. \ref{StrongAndWeakFree} is $3/2^{5/3}\approx 0.945$, which will dominate in the limit of $R\to 0$.
 This compares reasonably well with the theoretical prediction for a surface-confined chain, with Eq.
 38 in a previous study \cite{Yang07PRE}, which predicts a coefficient of 0.8416 by solving an exact nonlinear Fokker-Plank equation.
 We also note that the coefficient of the leading term of Eq. \ref{StrongAndWeakFree} is exactly twice the value Eq.
 [8] in an earlier report of DNA in confined to the interior of a cylinder \cite{odijkHarmonic}.
 This agreement along with the accurate prediction of the scaling coefficient in the previously studied case of spherical confinement using the mean field theory \cite{Morrison09PRE} suggest that even the calculated numerical coefficients arising may generally be reliable.

 The scaling is confirmed by the numerical calculation for $l_p/R\gtrsim 10$ at $f=0$ in the black stars in Fig. \ref{asymptoticFree}, and for non-zero forces the scaling is recovered for sufficiently strong confinement.
 Fig. \ref{asymptoticFree}(B) shows that non-zero tensions can significantly alter the onset of the Odijk regime.
 Even an external tension as low as, ${R}/{l_f}=1$ (the purple triangles), delays the onset of the transition to the Odijk scaling, $\alpha=\partial\log(\F)/\partial\log(l_p/R)=-\frac{1}{3}$, by orders of magnitude in $l_p/R$.
 In particular, we note that modeling the histone as a long cylinder of radius $R\approx 3.15$nm and DNA with $l_p\approx50$nm will have a free energy of confinement satisfying the Odijk scaling at $f=0$ (since $l_p/R\approx 16$).
 The binding of DNA to histones is known to be interrupted by forces on the order of $f\approx 10$pN \cite{BenninkNatStructBiol01} and the unbinding of DNA already bound to histones occurs \cite{BenninkNatStructBiol01,Cui00PNAS} at forces $\approx 20-30$pN (or $7.7\lesssim \frac{R}{l_f} \lesssim 23.0$).
 The intermediate external tension in the red squares of Fig. \ref{asymptoticFree} (with ${R}/{l_f}=10$) falls within this range, indicating that the Odijk scaling may not be discernible by tensile forces over a wide range of biologically relevant conditions.
+The calculations suggest that tension effects may be more important than confinement in nucleosomes (see the lower panel in Fig. \ref{asymptoticFree}).

-It is interesting to note that confinement does not have a similarly strong affect on the scaling for the extension of a WLC under tension.
+It is interesting to note that confinement does not have a similarly strong effect on the scaling for the extension of a WLC under tension.
 The extension of the chain for small $f$ and large $l_p/R$ becomes